AmeerD/AmeerD.github.io/_pages/reading.md

 ## Currently Reading
 * The Bee Sting, Paul Murray
-* River of the Gods, Candice Millard
+* The Song of the Cell, Siddhartha Mukherjee
+* The Defector, Chris Hadfield

 ## On my Shelf
 * The Gene: An Intimate History, Siddhartha Mukherjee
-* The Song of the Cell, Siddhartha Mukherjee
 * The Ministry for the Future, Kim Stanley Robinson
 * The Starless Sea, Erin Morgenstern
 * 1Q84, Haruki Murakami